Decorist is a powerful WooCommerce theme with a unique design and a versatile product search.

 - WP Instagram Widget: Use this plugin to help you display your Instagram feed in any of the theme’s sidebars.

-To automate the process of importing and for a better experience we have natively included support for One Click Import Plugin.
-Let install it fist:
+To automate the process of importing and for a better experience we have included native support for One Click Import Plugin.
+From the Sample Content tab, you can click the Get Started button to navigate to the sample content import screen.

 - Search for ‘One Click Demo Import’ and install the plugin,